Thaksin Shinawatra

 Thaksin declared a "war on drugs" in which more than 2,500 people were killed.
 Thaksin's government launched programs to reduce poverty, expand infrastructure, promote small and medium-sized enterprises, and extend universal healthcare coverage.
 Thaksin took a strong-arm approach against the separatist insurgency in the Muslim southern provinces.

-His decision to sell shares in his corporation for more than a billion tax-free dollars generated controversy.
-A citizens' movement against Thaksin, called People's Alliance for Democracy or "Yellow Shirts", launched mass protests, accusing him of corruption, abuse of power, and autocratic tendencies.
+His decision to sell shares in his corporation for more than a billion tax-free US dollars generated controversy.
+A protest movement against Thaksin, called People's Alliance for Democracy or "Yellow Shirts", launched mass demonstrations, accusing him of corruption, abuse of power, and autocratic tendencies.
 In 2006 Thaksin called snap elections that were boycotted by the opposition and invalidated by the Constitutional Court.

 Thaksin was deposed in a military coup on 19 September 2006.
 His party was outlawed and he was barred from political activity.
 Thaksin lived in self-imposed exile for 15 years—except for a brief visit to Thailand in 2008—before returning to Thailand in August 2023.
 During his exile he was sentenced ''in absentia'' to two years in jail for abuse of power, and stripped of his Police Rank of Police Lieutenant Colonel.

 From abroad, he continued to influence Thai politics through the People's Power Party that ruled in 2008 and its successor organisation Pheu Thai Party, as well as the United Front for Democracy Against Dictatorship or "Red Shirt" movement.
-His younger sister Yingluck Shinawatra was the prime minister of Thailand from 2011 to 2014.
+His younger sister Yingluck Shinawatra was prime minister from 2011 to 2014, and his youngest daughter Paetongtarn Shinawatra has been the prime minister since 2024.

 1. 1